cinnData/WebScraping/[WEB-01] What is web scraping?.md

 The `a` tags have a special role, marking hyperlinks.
 A **hyperlink** is used to link a page to another page, or to download a file.
 The most important attribute of an `a` element is the `href` attribute, which indicates the link's destination.

-Tags with other names, such as `span`, `img`, `button` and `script`, which have their specific roles in a HTML document, will appear in the examples of this course, and will be discussed there.
+Tags with other names, such as `span`, `img`, `button` and `script`, with specific roles in a HTML document, will appear later in this course.